 2. Impact on the relationship

 Not everyone may agree to the idea of a prenup having a positive influence on a relationship.
 It is quite a subjective view.
+It’s entirely possible that it may have a long-lasting impact on the relationship once such a topic has been brought up.

 3. Maintenance of your children’s finances